Nilusink/LogicSim/README.md

 ```bash
 python3.10 main.py
 ```
-in the project directory root.
+in the project root directory.